 Information for Staff

-In addition, teachers and staff can apply for a short teaching or training stay abroad.
-In specific cases, other forms of stays abroad can also be financially supported by the International Fund.
-We have created an overview of these and other topics on this page.
+When preparing for and undertaking a stay abroad, the support students receive from professors and faculty members is very important.
+Faculty and staff also have the opportunity to apply for a short teaching or professional development stay abroad.
+In specific cases, the International Fund can also provide financial support for other types of stays abroad.
+We have compiled an overview of these and other topics on this page.
 If you still have questions, please contact us by phone or email.

 In certain cases, BURG supports international study projects.